gitconnected/hacker-news-reader/README.md

 ## Getting Started

 First initialize the project.
-Our solution uses [Create React App](https://github.com/facebook/create-react-app), but feel free to whatever you want, even static HTML.
+Our solution uses [Create React App](https://github.com/facebook/create-react-app), but feel free to use whatever you want, even static HTML.

 Review the [Hacker New API](https://github.com/HackerNews/API) documentation.
 You will need the /topstories endpoint to get the list of the